Trinity Capital (OTCMKTS:TRIN) Downgraded by Zacks Investment Research

-Zacks Investment Research lowered shares of Trinity Capital (OTCMKTS:TRIN) from a buy rating to a hold rating in a research note released on Thursday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Trinity Capital (OTCMKTS:TRIN) from a buy rating to a hold rating in a research report report published on Thursday, Zacks.com reports.

 According to Zacks, “Trinity Capital Inc. is an internally managed business development company.
 It provides debt, including loans and equipment financing, to growth stage companies, including venture-backed companies and companies with institutional equity investors.
 Trinity Capital Inc. is based in PHOENIX. “

-Several other research analysts have also recently weighed in on TRIN.
-Wells Fargo & Company increased their price objective on Trinity Capital from $15.50 to $15.75 and gave the stock an overweight rating in a research report on Monday, August 9th.
-LADENBURG THALM/SH SH upgraded Trinity Capital from a neutral rating to a buy rating and set a $17.00 price target on the stock in a research report on Friday, May 7th.
-Finally, Oppenheimer initiated coverage on Trinity Capital in a research report on Monday, May 3rd.
-They issued an outperform rating and a $15.00 price target on the stock.
-One investment analyst has rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-The company currently has a consensus rating of Buy and a consensus price target of $16.39.
+Other analysts have also recently issued research reports about the company.
+Wells Fargo & Company raised their target price on Trinity Capital from $15.50 to $15.75 and gave the stock an overweight rating in a research report on Monday, August 9th.
+LADENBURG THALM/SH SH raised Trinity Capital from a neutral rating to a buy rating and set a $17.00 price objective for the company in a research report on Friday, May 7th.
+One investment analyst has rated the stock with a hold rating and eight have issued a buy rating to the company.
+According to data from MarketBeat, the stock has an average rating of Buy and a consensus target price of $16.50.

-Trinity Capital (OTCMKTS:TRIN) last posted its quarterly earnings results on Thursday, August 5th.
-The company reported $0.38 earnings per share for the quarter, beating analysts’ consensus estimates of $0.32 by $0.06.
-The business had revenue of $19.48 million for the quarter, compared to analysts’ expectations of $17.78 million.
+Trinity Capital (OTCMKTS:TRIN) last issued its earnings results on Thursday, August 5th.
+The company reported $0.38 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.32 by $0.06.
+The business had revenue of $19.48 million during the quarter, compared to analysts’ expectations of $17.78 million.
 Trinity Capital had a return on equity of 11.48% and a net margin of 109.78%.
-Analysts predict that Trinity Capital will post 1.42 earnings per share for the current year.
+Analysts expect that Trinity Capital will post 1.42 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Thursday, July 15th.
-Stockholders of record on Wednesday, June 30th were paid a dividend of $0.29 per share.
-This represents a $1.16 dividend on an annualized basis and a dividend yield of 7.20%.
-This is a positive change from Trinity Capital’s previous quarterly dividend of $0.28.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, July 15th.
+Investors of record on Wednesday, June 30th were given a dividend of $0.29 per share.
+This is a boost from Trinity Capital’s previous quarterly dividend of $0.28.
 The ex-dividend date of this dividend was Tuesday, June 29th.
+This represents a $1.16 dividend on an annualized basis and a yield of 7.15%.
 Trinity Capital’s dividend payout ratio (DPR) is presently 89.92%.

-In other news, CFO David Michael Lund purchased 3,500 shares of the business’s stock in a transaction dated Monday, August 23rd.
-The shares were purchased at an average cost of $14.99 per share, with a total value of $52,465.00.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+In related news, CFO David Michael Lund bought 3,500 shares of the business’s stock in a transaction on Monday, August 23rd.
+The shares were bought at an average cost of $14.99 per share, for a total transaction of $52,465.00.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.

-Several institutional investors have recently bought and sold shares of TRIN.
-UBS Group AG bought a new stake in Trinity Capital in the first quarter worth approximately $115,000.
-FJ Capital Management LLC increased its holdings in Trinity Capital by 11.9% in the second quarter.
-FJ Capital Management LLC now owns 100,000 shares of the company’s stock worth $1,446,000 after purchasing an additional 10,600 shares in the last quarter.
-Citadel Advisors LLC bought a new stake in Trinity Capital in the second quarter worth approximately $160,000.
-Geode Capital Management LLC bought a new stake in Trinity Capital in the first quarter worth approximately $215,000.
-Finally, Envestnet Asset Management Inc. bought a new stake in Trinity Capital in the second quarter worth approximately $292,000.
-22.15% of the stock is currently owned by institutional investors.
+Institutional investors have recently bought and sold shares of the company.
+Price T Rowe Associates Inc. MD bought a new position in shares of Trinity Capital in the first quarter worth about $3,485,000.
+Ares Management LLC bought a new position in shares of Trinity Capital in the first quarter worth about $4,445,000.
+Gillson Capital LP bought a new position in Trinity Capital during the first quarter valued at about $957,000.
+Geode Capital Management LLC bought a new position in Trinity Capital during the first quarter valued at about $215,000.
+Finally, EJF Capital LLC bought a new position in Trinity Capital during the first quarter valued at about $497,000.
+Institutional investors and hedge funds own 22.15% of the company’s stock.

 About Trinity Capital